tsmith512/tsmithcreative/_posts/2019-04-18-dc-seattle.md

 - Globally locked down theme beyond changing out certain graphics and setting up a content hierarchy that suits the particular site.
-- Different kinds of users with access to manage different sets content — some are department specific or need oversight.
+- Different kinds of users with access to manage different sets of content — some are department specific or need oversight.
 Some don't need oversight and work across multiple departments.

 This describes exactly what Four Kitchens built for Texas Exes (an alumni org for Univ. of Texas) in 2014, which I did with a lightweight implementation of